Honda confirms 11th U.S. death tied to ruptured Takata air bag inflator

-WASHINGTON (Reuters) - Honda Motor Co (7267.T) said on Monday it had confirmed an 11th U.S. death involving one of its vehicles tied to a faulty Takata Corp (7312.T) air bag inflator.
+WASHINGTON (Reuters) - Honda Motor Co (7267.T) said on Monday it had confirmed an 11th U.S. death involving one of its vehicles tied to a faulty Takata Corp 7312.T air bag inflator.

 The Japanese automaker said the incident occurred in Florida in June 2016 when an individual was working on repairs on a 2001 Honda Accord and the air bag ruptured.
 At least 17 deaths and 180 injuries worldwide are now tied to the defect that prompted the largest ever auto safety recall and led Takata to file for bankruptcy protection last month.